Jean-Claude Bourret

 The author :

-Born in 1941, journalist and reporter, founder of the Press Club de France, presenter of the television news on FR3, TFI, La Cinq, as well as radio newspapers on RMC and France Inter, Jean-Claude Bourret has always kept an open mind in the face of the extraordinary, which he recounts here with precision and passion.
+Born in 1941, a journalist and reporter, founder of the Press Club of France, television news presenter on FR3, TF1, La Cinq, as well as radio programs on RMC and France Inter, Jean-Claude Bourret has always maintained an open mind to the extraordinary, which he relays in this book with accuracy and passion.